Azure/acs-engine/docs/acsengine.md

 Build acs-engine:
   1. Type `go get github.com/Azure/acs-engine` to get the acs-engine Github project
   2. Type `cd $GOPATH/src/github.com/Azure/acs-engine` to change to the source directory
-  3. Type `make rereqs` to install supporting components
+  3. Type `make bootstrap` to install supporting components
   4. Type `make build` to build the project
   5. Type `./bin/acs-engine` to see the command line parameters